-Writing assignments will be submitted via Canvas in the form of a Word compatible file (.doc, .docx, .pdf; unless otherwise noted) titled with last name, first initial, 385 & assignment number and title (e.g. Taylor_J_385_PS_Ref) by 11:59 pm on the relevant due date.
+Writing assignments will be submitted via Canvas in the form of a Word compatible file (.doc, .docx, .pdf; unless otherwise noted) titled with last name, first initial, 385 & assignment number and title (e.g. Taylor\J\385\PS\Ref) by 11:59 pm on the relevant due date.
 It is critical that you factor in the amount of time that it will take you to upload your assignment using the Canvas portal.
-Papers that are time stamped past 11:59 pm will receive an automatic 10% deduction.
-You may only submit assignments up to 3 days late and 10% will be deducted for each day it is late.
+Papers that are time stamped past 11:59 will automatically receive a 5% deduction.
+You may only submit assignments up to 5 (five) days late and 5% will be deducted for each day it is late.
+All writing submissions will be APA style and in a Word compatible file.
+If you submit a corrupted file, you will automatically be given a 0.
+It is your responsibility to check that your file has been uploaded correctly.
+Corrupted files will be given a aumatic 0; broken links to Google documents will be given relevant deductions based on when I receive the corret file type.
+Relevant deductions will be taken for submissions that do not follow directions, fit within the parameters outlined by the rubric, or that substantially fall short or exceed the word count or page limit provided.
 If the link to submit the assignment is not available on Canvas, I will not accept the assignment.
 All submissions will be APA style (double-spaced with one-inch margins, etc.; see relevant guides and your APA manual).